 4. Buy a sample(s).

 Buying a sample is a great way to test a color on a bigger surface area, to make sure it’s not too dark or too light.
 Don’t paint the sample directly onto the wall.
 It’s better to paint a sample onto a small piece of sheet rock or poster board so you can move it around and look at it in different lighting.
 Several paint companies recommend this method, including Benjamin Moore.
-I like using these boards when I paint my samples.
+I like using sample tester boards when I paint my samples.